Pushtogithub23/Tracking-Physical-Activities-with-MediaPipe-and-OpenCV/8. Tracking Steps for multiple persons/README.md

-# Steps Counter with YOLO and Pose Estimation
+# Steps Counter with YOLO and MediaPipe Pose Estimation

-This project demonstrates the integration of YOLO object detection with MediaPipe Pose Estimation to count the number of steps taken by people in a video.
+This project demonstrates the integration of YOLO object detection with MediaPipe Pose Estimation to count the number of steps people take in a video.
 The code detects human subjects using YOLOv8, applies pose estimation to track their movements, and counts steps based on the movement of ankle landmarks.

 ![steps_counter](https://github.com/user-attachments/assets/1a26c027-00a0-46a7-8614-d0e27b0a494b)